 \subsection{A Note Regarding Selection Effects}

-The goal of the present paper is to construct representative composite spectra of high redshift galaxies.
+The goal of the present paper is to construct representative composite spectra of high-redshift galaxies.
 Whether a composite spectrum is considered representative of the general galaxy population depends heavily on the variety of objects used in a stack.
-It is thus important to note that at the time of writing the selection functions for the NIRSpec programs used are extremely hetereogenous, often unpublished, and therefore virtually impossible to characterize.
+It is thus important to note that at the time of writing the selection functions for the NIRSpec programs used are extremely heterogenous, often unpublished, and therefore virtually impossible to characterize.
 This caveat means that one cannot define precisely in what sense our stacks (e.g., especially those at $z>10$) are representative of the general population.
-They are certainly not flux limited samples, nor simple color selected samples.
-However, a posteriori characterization (Figures~\ref{fig:zdist} and~\ref{fig:ms}) shows that our individual sources lie on the ``main sequence'', and span more or less uniformly a range in $M_{\rm UV}$ between $-$21 mag and $-$17 mag.
-Furthermore, the properties of individual sources are in excellent agreement with independently-derived properties from the literature.
-Therefore, the stacks presented here should be considered broadly representative of typical star-forming galaxies in the appropriate $M_{\rm UV}$ and redshift range, although this caveat should be kept in mind when using them.
+They are certainly not flux-limited samples, nor simple color-selected samples.
+However, a posteriori characterization (Figures~\ref{fig:zdist} and~\ref{fig:ms}) shows that our individual sources lie on the main sequence, and span more or less uniformly a range in $M_{\rm UV}$ between $-$21 mag and $-$17 mag.
+Furthermore, the properties of individual sources are in excellent agreement with independently derived properties from the literature.
+Therefore, the stacks presented here should be considered broadly representative of typical star-forming galaxies in the appropriate $M_{\rm UV}$ and redshift ranges, although this caveat should be kept in mind when using them.

-Furthermore, we also acknowledge that not all prism spectra have sufficient S/N and spectral resolution to separate e.g., AGN and Lyman-$\alpha$ (\lya) emitters (see Sections~\ref{subsec:AGNID} and~\ref{sec:lya}) from their star formation-dominated and/or Ly$\alpha$-attenuated counterparts.
-Such separations are limited by the data and some contamination may still be present in our stacks (although these are unlikely to be strong AGN or \lya-emitters).
-Our efforts represent a first step with \textit{JWST}/NIRSpec, and our stacks will continue to improve in S/N, representation, and diversity of galaxy spectral type as additional data sets become public and selection methods are better understood.
+Furthermore, we also acknowledge that not all prism spectra have sufficient SNR and spectral resolution to separate, e.g., AGN and Ly$\alpha$ emitters (LAEs; see Sections~\ref{subsec:AGNID} and~\ref{sec:lya}) from their star formation-dominated and/or Ly$\alpha$-attenuated counterparts.
+Such separations are limited by the data and some contamination may still be present in our stacks (although these are unlikely to be strong AGN or LAEs).
+Our efforts represent a first step with JWST/NIRSpec, and our stacks will continue to improve in SNR, representation, and diversity of galaxy spectral type as additional data sets become public and selection methods are better understood.